Santa Fe Attractions

-The Santa Fe Opera is an extraordinary place.
-The striking, open-air theater features American performers in a wide-ranging and challenging repetoire in a striking setting that is recognized as one of the world's leading cultural festivals.
+The Santa Fe Opera is a world renowned performance venue.
+The striking, open-air theater features performers in a wide-ranging and challenging repetoire in a striking setting that is recognized as one of the world's leading cultural attractions.

 Museum of Spanish Colonial Art (2.4 miles)

 With 3,700 objects, the collections are the most comprehensive compilation of Spanish Colonial art of their kind.
 Among the various media featured are santos (painted and sculpted images of saints,) textiles, tinwork, silverwork, goldwork, ironwork, straw appliqué, ceramics, furniture, books and more.

 Museum of International Folk Art (2.4 miles)

 Since its opening in September 1953, the Museum of International Folk Art has gained national and international recognition as an accredited museum that is home to the world's largest collection of folk art with more than 135,000 artifacts.